-The professional staff working directly with pupils consists of Teachers, Higher Level Teaching Assistants (HLTAs), Learning Support Assistants (LSAs) and Supervisory Assistants (SAs) There is one Lunchtime Supervisory Assistant.
+The professional staff working directly with pupils consists of Teachers, Higher Level Teaching Assistants (HLTAs), Learning Support Assistants (LSAs) and Supervisory Assistants(SAs) There is one Lunchtime Supervisory Assistant.

 The Executive Head Teacher is responsible for co-ordinating strategic provision within the school and across the North and South West Durham Learning Federation.
 There is a Head of School, two Deputy Head Teachers and three Assistant Head Teachers.
-Several of the Senior Leadership Team are trained safeguarding leads.
-One of the Deputy Head teachers is also the school special educational needs coordinator (SENCo), one assistant head teacher is responsible for pupils in KS4, one for the Sixth Form and the other is responsible for pupils in KS3 as well as having other whole school areas of responsibility e.g. curriculum development.
+All of the Senior Leadership Team are trained safeguarding leads.
+Both Deputy Head teachers are the school special educational needs coordinators (SENCo), one assistant head teacher is responsible for pupils in KS4, one for the Sixth Form and the other is responsible for pupils in KS3 as well as having other whole school areas of responsibility e.g. Data.
 They all liaise with supporting agencies and professionals to procure additional support for students and advise staff on appropriate teaching and learning strategies.
-They are also responsible for EHCP Annual Review meetings which consider student progress, set learning outcomes and review each student's EHC plan.
-ECHP reviews are also chaired by teachers with TLR's due to the volume of meeting time needed.
+Deputy and Assistant head teachers are responsible for chairing EHCP Annual Review meetings which consider student progress, set learning outcomes and review each student's EHC plan.
+ECHP reviews are also chaired by teachers with TLRs due to the volume of meeting time needed.